zyoJoef/Homelab-Journey/9: 07-11-2026/README.md

 <h1><b>07/11/2026</b></h1>

 <p>
   Since I've been constantly connecting and disconnecting devices from the single ethernet cable on the other side of my table, I was worried about the possible wear & tear it could introduce to it, and sometimes I felt the need for connecting more than 1 device from it.
 Although I could just connect it directly from my main switch, but then it creates a messy cable dangling around.
 I don't want to add another long cable run, as it's not feasible and would pile up.
-Luckily I saw the TP-Link TL-SG105E Easy Smart Unmanaged Switch go on sale from it's usual price, so I pull the trigger on it.
+Luckily I saw the <b>TP-Link TL-SG105E Easy Smart Unmanaged Switch</b> go on sale from it's usual price, so I pull the trigger on it.
 It's so small and compact, it actually tucks away nicely and is almost comparable with my previous TP-Link TL-SG105 5-port switch that I've already sold.
 </p>

 <ul>